 Confusing your woofers with your tweeters?
 Or maybe you’re struggling to connect your speakers to your smartphone?
-Or, perhaps, you just look at the range of multi room speakers on offer and don’t know where to start.
-Before you give up completely (or before you start buying boosts and amps and moving the furniture around), our experts are here to cut through the technical jargon and offer simple advice to help you find the right set-up for you.
-Read on to discover exactly what multi room speakers are and how they work.
+Or perhaps you just look at the range of multi-room speakers on offer and simply don’t know where to start.
+Before you give up completely (or before you start buying boosters and amps and moving the furniture around), our experts are here to cut through the technical jargon and offer clear advice to help you find the right set-up for you.
+Read on to discover exactly what multi-room speakers are and how they work.

-The simplest way to describe multi room speakers is to say that they enable you to listen to audio in different rooms of the house, without having to carry a portable speaker around or regularly change your set-up (which would be annoying, to say the least).
+The simplest way to describe multi-room speakers is to say that they enable you to listen to audio in different rooms of the house, without having to carry a portable speaker around with you or having to regularly change your set-up (which would be annoying, to say the least).

-Plus, there’s a variety of ways you can control the audio through a multi room speaker: the same song can be played across numerous speakers throughout the house to create total surround sound; different songs can be played from different speakers so every room has its own sound; or one song can be solely played through one speaker.
+You can also control the audio through a multi-room speaker in a variety of ways: the same song can be played across numerous speakers throughout the house to create total surround sound; different songs can be played from different speakers so every room has its own sound; or one song can be solely played through one speaker.

-Anything that connects your home entertainment system together to improve your experience – whether that’s through enhanced sound or ease of use.
-“People often talk about a ‘multi room set-up’ and what they mean by this is the connection of all your entertainment technology (your TV, radio, laptop and speakers) can be used together to create a seamless experience”, says Stella.
+Anything that connects your home-entertainment system together to improve your experience – whether that’s through enhanced sound or ease of use.
+‘People often talk about a “multi-room set-up” and what they mean by this is the connection of all your entertainment technology (your TV, radio, laptop and speakers) can be used together to create a seamless experience,’ says Winklewska.

 Speakers are often the first port of call, as they connect all of your entertainment together.
-The multi room system can begin small with one wireless speaker connected to a smart TV, which you can place anywhere in the room so your favourite films sound incredible.
-As time goes on you might want to extend the reach of your audio to other areas of the house, meaning you can go from room to room and listen to the same music throughout, or hear a different song in each room, which can be achieved by simply pairing up additional speakers of the same brand.
+A multi-room system can begin small with one wireless speaker connected to a smart TV, which you can place anywhere in the room so your favourite films sound incredible.
+As time goes on you might want to extend the reach of your audio to other areas of the house, meaning you can go from room to room and listen to the same music throughout, or hear a different song in each room, which can be achieved by simply pairing up additional speakers from the same brand.

-Stella says, “Your home cinema system can also be enhanced with a soundbar, which can sit under a flat screen TV to greatly improve the sound; or a subwoofer, which is a speaker designed to reproduce very low bass frequencies (those kind that you feel rather than hear) to build your own 2.1, 3.1 or 5.1 system.
+Winklewska says, ‘Your home-cinema system can also be enhanced with a soundbar, which can sit under a flat screen TV to greatly improve the sound; or a subwoofer, which is a speaker designed to reproduce very low bass frequencies (the kind that you feel rather than hear) to build your own 2.1, 3.1 or 5.1 system.
 This just means speakers with two, three, or five sound channels in each, paired with one subwoofer.
-You can also improve your WiFi range with a boost.”
+You can also improve your WiFi range with a range extender.’

-With such a variety of multi room speakers to choose from, finding the right system for your home is an important consideration, as Stella explains: “Generally, the smaller the speaker the smaller the sound, so product specifications will be the key in finding the right speaker for each room.
+With such a wide variety of multi-room speakers to choose from, finding the right system for your home is an important consideration, as Winklewska explains: ‘Generally, the smaller the speaker the smaller the sound, so product specifications will be key to finding the right speaker for each room.
 As a rule of thumb, smaller rooms should have a compact speaker with one or two built-in amplifiers.
-For the larger room, go for a speaker which has four to five, built-in amplifiers with a subwoofer.”
+For the larger room, go for a speaker which has four to five, built-in amplifiers with a subwoofer.’

 What function do you want your speaker to perform?

-It’s also certainly worth thinking about the functionalities you require at speaker level.
-With many multiroom devices enabled via wifi or Bluetooth, system set-up and control has never been easier.
+It’s also worth thinking about the functionality you require at speaker level.
+With many multi-room devices enabled via wifi or Bluetooth, system set-up and control has never been easier.

-When downloaded, associated apps can set-up and control speakers in different rooms enabling them to play the same or different music in each room.
+When downloaded, associated apps can set-up and control speakers in different rooms enabling them to play the same or different music at the same time.

 Is portability a consideration?

 With wireless connectivity there are options available for a portable multi room system too, so you can move your speakers around the house if you choose.
-The UE WONDERBOOM by Ultimate Ears or the Bose Soundlink Micro Speaker are both great portable options that mean you can effectively take your music system with you, wherever you go.
+The UE Boom 3 by Ultimate Ears or the Bose Soundlink Micro Speaker are both great portable options that mean you can take your music system with you wherever you go.